icopy-site/awesome-cn/docs/awesome/free-for-dev.md

 ## Low-code Platform

-  * [Clappia](https://www.clappia.com) — A low-code platform designed for building business process applications with customizable mobile and web apps.
-Offers a drag-and-drop interface, features like Offline Support, real-time location tracking and integration with various third-party services.
+  * [appsmith](https://www.appsmith.com/) — Low code project to build admin panels, internal tools, and dashboards.
+Integrates with 15+ databases and any API.
   * [Basedash](https://www.basedash.com) — Low-code platform for building internal admin panels and dashboards.
 Supports SQL databases and REST APIs.
   * [BudiBase](https://budibase.com/) — Budibase is an open-source low-code platform for creating internal apps in minutes.
 Supports PostgreSQL, MySQL, MSSQL, MongoDB, Rest API, Docker, K8s
-  * [appsmith](https://www.appsmith.com/) — Low code project to build admin panels, internal tools, and dashboards.
-Integrates with 15+ databases and any API.
-  * [ToolJet](https://www.tooljet.com/) — Extensible low-code framework for building business applications.
-Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, etc., and build apps using drag-and-drop application builder.
-  * [ReTool](https://retool.com/) — Low-code platform for building internal applications.
-Retool is highly hackable.
-If you can write it with JavaScript and an API, you can make it in Retool.
-The free tier allows up to five users per month, unlimited apps and API connections.
+  * [Clappia](https://www.clappia.com) — A low-code platform designed for building business process applications with customizable mobile and web apps.
+Offers a drag-and-drop interface, features like Offline Support, real-time location tracking and integration with various third-party services
   * [DronaHQ](https://www.dronahq.com/) — DronaHQ - a low code platform that helps engineering teams and product managers to build internal tools, custom user journeys, digital experiences, automation, custom admin panels, operational apps 10X faster.
   * [ILLA Cloud](https://www.illacloud.com/) — ILLA Cloud - A robust open-source low-code platform for developers to build internal tools.
 By using ILLA's library of Components and Actions, developers can save massive amounts of time on building tools.
 Free for 5 team members.
+  * [lil'bots](https://www.lilbots.io/) - write and run scripts online utilizing free built-in APIs like OpenAI, Anthropic, Firecrawl and others.
+Great for building AI agents / internal tooling and sharing with team.
+Free-tier includes full access to APIs, AI coding assistant and 10,000 execution credits / month.
+  * [Mendix](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited accessible sandbox environments supporting total users, 0.5 GB storage and 1 GB RAM per app.
+Also, Studio and Studio Pro IDEs are allowed in the free tier.
   * [outsystems.com](https://www.outsystems.com/) — Enterprise web development PaaS for on-premise or cloud, free "personal environment" offering allows for unlimited code and up to 1 GB database
+  * [ReTool](https://retool.com/) — Low-code platform for building internal applications.
+Retool is highly hackable.
+If you can write it with JavaScript and an API, you can make it in Retool.
+The free tier allows up to five users per month, unlimited apps and API connections.
+  * [Superblocks](https://superblocks.com/) — Open enterprise application platform designed for developers and semi-technical teams.
+Use AI to generate, edit visually and extend with code.
+Govern centrally with integrations, authentication, permissions & audit logs.
+  * [ToolJet](https://www.tooljet.com/) — Extensible low-code framework for building business applications.
+Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, etc., and build apps using drag-and-drop application builder.
   * [UI Bakery](https://uibakery.io) — Low-code platform that enables faster building of custom web applications.
 Supports building UI using drag and drop with a high level of customization through JavaScript, Python, and SQL.
 Available as both cloud and self-hosted solutions.
 Free for up to 5 users.
-  * [Mendix](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited accessible sandbox environments supporting total users, 0.5 GB storage and 1 GB RAM per app.
-Also, Studio and Studio Pro IDEs are allowed in the free tier.
-  * [lil'bots](https://www.lilbots.io/) - write and run scripts online utlizing free built-in APIs like OpenAI, Anthropic, Firecrawl and others.
-Great for building AI agents / internal tooling and sharing with team.
-Free-tier includes full access to APIs, AI coding assistant and 10,000 execution credits / month.
+  * [manubes](https://www.manubes.com) - Powerful no-code cloud platform with a focus on industrial production management.
+Free for one user with 1 million workflow activities a month ([also available in german](https://www.manubes.de)).

 ## Web Hosting